 Composting toilets are a great way to have some conveniences of home while living full time in your campervan.

-They are environmentally friendly in that they don’t use harsh chemicals or excess water.
-You’ll just have to get used to the process of using and emptying these toilets as they are different than what you’re used to.
+They are environmentally friendly since they don’t use harsh chemicals or excess water.
+You’ll just have to get used to the slightly different process of using and emptying these toilets.

 “We like how convenient it has made living in a van.
 Yes, public restrooms exist, but especially during a pandemic, nothing beats having your own private toilet.
 It is easy to clean and maintain with full-time usage for the last 9 months, and we really, truly haven’t noticed any smells (apart from when you are emptying everything).
 The only downside is the price tag,” said @travelswithkevan.